TheWeebSamurai/brainrot-generator/README.md

     *   Select background videos from your `resources/footage/` directory, with thumbnail previews.
     *   Choose background music from your `resources/music/` directory, with audio previews.
     *   Select from a wide range of TikTok TTS voices.
+*   **Multi-Character Dialogue Support:** Create engaging dialogue videos with multiple characters.
+Use the format `[Character Name]: <dialogue text>` in your story content.
+Each character can have their own voice and image that appears during their speaking segments.
 *   **Local Video Output:** Saves generated videos to the `generated_shorts/` directory.
 *   **TikTok TTS Narration:** Utilizes the [mark-rez/TikTok-Voice-TTS](https://github.com/mark-rez/TikTok-Voice-TTS) library for dynamic and natural-sounding text-to-speech.
 *   **Customizable Aesthetics:**